GTF Programs & Services

 Click on each program name for more information.

-Transplant Fundraising Program (TFP) is offered by the Georgia Transplant Foundation to assist transplant candidates and recipients in preparing financially for the ongoing costs of transplantation, specifically medication costs.
+Transplant Fundraising Program (TFP) is offered by the Georgia Transplant Foundation to assist transplant candidates and recipients in preparing financially for the ongoing costs of transplantation, specifically medication costs and insurance premiums.
 GTF offers personal accounts, account management, fundraising classes, and a personal web page to be used for fundraising.
 The Transplant Fundraising Program includes matched and unmatched accounts.

 Housing Assistance helps with temporary housing costs while one is away from home seeking transplant related care.
 This must be pre-approved and is subject to a daily maximum.

 Dental Assistance provides grants to both pre- and post-transplant clients to assist in accessing appropriate dental care directly related to transplant needs.
 All dental care must be pre-approved.

 Insurance Premium Assistance provides financial assistance for the cost of an individual’s insurance premiums for a limited time for candidates/recipients not covered by Medicare.

 Emergency Assistance provides financial assistance alleviating a crisis situation or offering transitional support for emergency needs that are not considered medical in nature but have a direct impact on the survival and health of the transplant recipient.

 Living Donor Assistance provides assistance based on need to living donors for financial hardships created by their donation.
 This must be pre-approved prior to donation.